 Custodian Control Solo 401(k) Set-up

 - Annual Fee: $199

 If you still have questions about how to set-up a Solo 401(k), we encourage you to contact IRA Financial Group directly at 800-472-0646.
 We’re available to answer all of your questions.
 You can also fill out the form to speak with a 401(k) specialist.

 Did You Know?

-Solo 401k plans with checkbook control are IRS approved, and can be used to invest in many more areas than traditional plans.
+Solo 401k plans with checkbook control are IRS approved, and they can be used to invest in many more areas than traditional plans.
 Investments can be made in cryptocurrency, tax liens, mortgages, and the real estate market, as well as many other opportunities.
 The sky is the limit.
 Contact us today to get started.